Attendance and Tardies

 Should all of the above efforts not result in a student returning and attending school, a student may be withdrawn under the following conditions:

-- Age 17 and under: Only parents/guardians on record may withdraw children aged 17 or under, unless the student and parent or guardian does not respond to the efforts made and documented above.
+- Age 17 and under: Only parents/guardians on record may withdraw children aged 17 or under unless the student and parent or guardian do not respond to the efforts made and documented above.
 In this case, the principal may withdraw the student after consulting with the Office of School Leadership.